Lincoln Community Health Center, Inc.

 - Local Access to Coordinated Healthcare (LATCH) — Collaborative Program with DUHS

-- Lyon Park Clinic — Collaborative Program with Duke
+- Lyon Park Clinic — Collaborative Program with DUHS

-- Walltown Clinic — Collaborative Program with Duke
+- Walltown Clinic — Collaborative Program with DUHS

 - all of our employees, staff, volunteers and other personnel who work for us or on our behalf.